brownby/HazeL/README.md

 ```
 HazeL will wait up to 10 minutes for a successful GPS read before it starts collecting data.
 If the initial GPS read takes longer than 10 minutes, HazeL will begin collecting data, and metadata lines will read `GPS read failed` before the temperature and pressure.

-## The Arduino (and accessories)
+# The Arduino (and accessories)

 The [Arduino MKR1000](https://store.arduino.cc/usa/arduino-mkr1000-with-headers-mounted) serves as the brains of HazeL, mounted on the [MKR Connector Carrier](https://store.arduino.cc/usa/arduino-mkr-connector-carrier).
 In addition to providing plenty of Grove connectors, the MKR Connector Carrier also has an on-board buck converter to step down the incoming 9V from a 9V battery to 5V for the Arduino, allowing for battery operation.
 The [MKR SD Proto Shield](https://store.arduino.cc/usa/mkr-sd-proto-shield) is mounted onto the MKR1000, which provides a microSD card slot, as well as a protoboard onto which a button and switch can be soldered (used for initating data uploads over USB, more details in the [scripts](scripts) folder).

 The Arduino code can be found in [HazeL.ino](src/HazeL.ino).
-While only tested on the MKR1000, it should be compatible with most Arduinos (**note:** this is not true of the code on the thingspeak branch, which takes advantage of the WiFi capabilities of the MKR1000 to create an IoT enabled version of HazeL).
+While only tested on the MKR1000 and MKR WiFi 1010, it should be compatible with most SAMD21-based Arduinos (**note:** this is not true of the code on the thingspeak branch, which takes advantage of the WiFi capabilities of the MKR1000 and MKR WiFi 1010 to create an IoT enabled version of HazeL).
 Feel free to submit an issue if you encounter issues on other platforms.

 This repository is structured as a [PlatformIO](https://platformio.org/) project, if you'd like to use it within the Arduino IDE instead, move the contents of the [src](src) and [include](include) folders into a folder entitled `HazeL`, and open `HazeL.ino` in the Arduino IDE.